frietz58/frietz58.github.io/_posts/2022-08-31-how-to-pepper-navigation.markdown

   - url: /assets/img/pepper-navigation/raspi-grove-imu-hokuyo-anno.jpg
     image_path: /assets/img/pepper-navigation/raspi-grove-imu-hokuyo-anno.jpg
     alt: Raspberry pi with connected grove hat adapter, MPU-9250 IMU and Hokuyo UST-10LX LIDAR
+gallery3:
+  - url: /assets/img/pepper-navigation/test-env.jpg
+    image_path: /assets/img/pepper-navigation/test-env.jpg
+    alt: Small maze-like testing environment with unique features for easy mapping and debugging
+  - url: /assets/img/pepper-navigation/maze.jpg
+    image_path: /assets/img/pepper-navigation/maze.jpg
+    alt: Obtained map of testing environment with hand-help mapping device
+  - url: /assets/img/pepper-navigation/office_rotated.jpg
+    image_path: /assets/img/pepper-navigation/office_rotated.jpg
+    alt: Obtained map of entire office
 ---

 <h2 id="motivation">Motivation and introduction</h2>
 Softbank´s Pepper robot is a popular HRI research platform.
 As already mentioned in my previous post, their onboard laser sensors hardward supplies very sub-optimal data <a href="#[1]">[1]</a>.
 Specifically, this data is essentially useless for running SLAM algorithms because a) it is very sparse with only 15 laser beams and b) due to the awkward angle of those beams , the range of those beams is a whopping ~5 meters.
 I tried `ros-gmapping` with this data and the results were, as expected, not satisfactory.
 There are two alternatives for achieving autonomous navigation with Pepper robots: One might implement some visual-slam algorithm, i.e. <a href="#[2]">[2]</a>, which we tried, but also found unsatisfactory results due to the shaky, blurry, low-resolution stream of Pepper´s cameras and the relatively featureless environment that is our office building.
 The last option is building an external mapping device and attaching it to the Pepper, which we did and ultimately found success with.
 This is far from straightforward and requires a significant time investment, but I hope this post will make the process a little easier for anyone who ever wants to do something similar.

 <h2 id="plan">The high-level approach</h2>
-The main driver component for our autonomous navigation approach with Pepper robots is the amazing ROS `hecktor_slam` package <a href="#[3]">[3]</a> from the folks at TUD.
+The main driver component for our autonomous navigation approach with Pepper robots is the amazing ROS `hector_slam` package <a href="#[3]">[3]</a> from the folks at TUD.
 Seriously, just look at the amazing results in this video (from 2011, may I add):
 <iframe width="560" height="315" src="https://www.youtube.com/embed/F8pdObV_df4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 Given such results on a handheld device, the overall approach is clear: We just build a similar hardware system as is used in the video, "duct-tape" it onto our Pepper robot and establish communication between the mapping device and Pepper, such that we can map the environment, then run a localization and navigation algorithm to have Pepper autonomously navigate based on the obtained map.
 Certainly a lot of work but doable.
 In the following sections, I detail all steps of this approach and attempt to highlight the pitfalls that cost me considerable time along the way.
 <br>